pthan1/bowtie-todo-app-api/README.md

 #Todo App API

-This is the Express.js API for my [to-do App](https://github.com/pthan1/bowtie-todo-app).
+This is the Express.js API for my [To Do App](https://github.com/pthan1/bowtie-todo-app).

 ## Install and Set Up